 This course provides a conceptually-based exposure to the fundamental principles and processes of the physical world.
 Topics include basic concepts of motion, forces, energy, heat, electricity, magnetism, and the structure of matter and the universe.
 Upon completion, students should be able to describe examples and applications of the principles studied.
 Nonmathematical discussions of concepts and practical applications will be stressed.
+This is a Universal General Education Transfer Component (UGETC) course that satisfies Natural Sciences.

-PHY 110A Conceptual Physics Lab 0 2 1
+PHY 110A Conceptual Physics Lab

-Corequisites: PHY 110
+Prerequisites: None Corequisites: PHY 110

 This course is a laboratory for PHY 110.
 Emphasis is placed on laboratory experiences that enhance materials presented in PHY 110.
 Upon completion, students should be able to apply the laboratory experiences to the concepts presented in PHY 110.
+This is a Universal General Education Transfer Component (UGETC) course that satisfies Natural Sciences.